patriciahall2/vacation-suggester/README.md

 2. Type this command in the terminal: git clone https://github.com/patriciahall2/vacation-suggester
 3. A clone of the Vacation Suggester directory should appear in your current working directory.
 4. Open vacation-suggester.html in your Google Chrome browser.
 5. Answer the questions on the webpage.
-After completing the questionnaire a vacation suggestion will appear on the computer screen.
+After completing the questionnaire click the button at the bottom of the page and scroll down.
+A vacation suggestion will appear at the bottom of the page.
 #### The MIT License (MIT)
 Copyright (c) 2016 Patricia Hall